DiveZoneCompany/devzone.solutions/src/site/portfolio/europoeana.md

 tags: Lead Java Developer, Architect
 ---

-For this foundation I did several (parts of) projects:
+For this foundation, I did several (parts of) projects:

-* Improvement and extension of the backend and portal front-end API for the search engine of Europeana.
+1. Improvement and extension of the backend and portal front-end API for the search engine of Europeana.
 Designed a new open API for external parties to use the search engine and data.
-* Improvement and extension of the backend and portal front-end API for the search engine of Europeana.
+2. Improvement and extension of the backend and portal front-end API for the search engine of Europeana.
 Written a proof-of-concept Android application for the open API.
-* Redesign and redevelopment van an existing API to a more complete platform for the complete backend based on Spring (Boot), Micro Services and REST API’s.
+3. Redesign and redevelopment van an existing API to a more complete platform for the complete backend based on Spring (Boot), Micro Services and REST API’s.

+**Communication**:

-**Communication**: English
+- English

 **Used technologies**:

-* Java
+- Java
-* XML
+- XML
-* JSON
+- JSON
-* Apache SOLR
+- Apache SOLR
-* Scrum/Agile
+- Scrum/Agile
-* Spring 3
+- Spring 3
-* PostgreSQL
+- PostgreSQL
-* MongoDB
+- MongoDB